electro-plugins/selenia/Readme.md

 ###### Design

-1. Administration layouts based on Twitter Bootstrap.
+1. Administration layouts based on Twitter Bootstrap 3.
 * A main menu for your app.
 * Breadcrumb navigation.
 * Custom UI components.